rizqidjamaluddin/Gatekeeper/README.md

 See the full reference at the bottom of this page for details.

-- `RoleBasedAccessControlListPolicy` - RBACL.
+- `RoleBasedACLPolicy` - Your standard role-based access control list.
 Intended as the "primary" form of access control, as most projects use this.
-Accepts a RoleBasedAccessControlListStore.
-- `GroupBasedAccessControlListPolicy` - Similar to the above, except a user can be in multiple groups at once.
-Accepts a GroupBasedAccessControlListStore.
+- `GroupBasedACLPolicy` - Similar to the above, except a user can be in multiple groups at once.
-- `AccessControlListPolicy` - Accepts an AccessControlListStore.
+- `ResourceACLPolicy` - Each resource has an explicit list of who can do what to them.
+Best used alongside the others.
-- `BanListPolicy` - Accepts a BanListStore instance.
+- `BanListPolicy` - Stop particular users from doing a particular verb on a particular noun or resource.
 - `SuperuserPolicy` - If the user is on the list, they have access to everything.
-Accepts a SuperuserListStore instance.

 Utility policies: